makrai/notes/poswiata-22-depression-soc-med-roberta.md

 # Abstract

 * This paper presents our winning solution for the LT-EDI-ACL2022 Shared Task on Detecting Signs of Depression from Social Media Text
 * given social media posts in English, should detect the level of depression
-  * ‘not depressed’, ‘moderately depressed’ or ‘severely depressed’.
-We based
+* ‘not depressed’, ‘moderately depressed’ or ‘severely depressed’
-  * We fine-tuned selected models: BERT, RoBERTa, XLNet, of which the best
+* We fine-tuned selected models: BERT, RoBERTa, XLNet
 * using the prepared corpus, we trained our own language model called DepRoBERTa.
 Fine-tuning of this model improved the results
 * third solution was to use the ensemble averaging => best solution
 * macro-averaged F1-score of 0.583

 # 1 Intro

-* rapid detection of depression signs is possible, for example, based on the
+* rapid detection of depression signs is possible
-  * social media posts of the individual (De Choudhury+ 2013)
+* based on the social media posts of the individual (De Choudhury+ 2013)

 # 2 Related work: depression detection in social media